 QuikClot, on the other hand, uses a kaolinite (a type of clay) derived material, and is the standard issue hemostatic agent supplied to all branches of the US military, which could be an endorsement or a point of concern, depending on whom you ask.

 As far as advertisement goes, Celox-R is advertised as being capable of stopping a bleed with as little as 60 seconds of compression, a massive advantage in any kind of emergency situation where time is critical.

-The other big piece of information in favor of Celox is its re-bleed data after patient movement, something that can be extremely important in an EMS or tactical situation.
-Apparently “Hoggarth A, Hardy C, Eason G, Lyon A, Marsden C.” published a presentation on this topic in 2011 at ATACCC.
+EVIDENCE FROM STUDIESThe other big piece of information in favor of Celox is its re-bleed data after patient movement, something that can be extremely important in an EMS or tactical situation.
+Apparently “Hoggarth A., Hardy C., Eason G., Lyon A., Marsden C.” published a presentation on this topic in 2011 at ATACCC.
 I have been unable to find their original presentation, but the data they published indicated that:

 Another interesting piece of information from this same presentation concerned a lethal injury to the femoral artery of Yorkshire swine, an injury that was treated with either Celox Rapid or QuikClot.
 “Celox Rapid had 75% haemostasis with no compression, compared to 38% for Combat Gauze.
 After one-minute compression, the results were 83% and 50% respectively.”

 This has some interesting implications for tactical environments, as well as anywhere patient care may be interrupted or the provider may otherwise not be able to maintain pressure on the injury.

 Celox also advertises a faster application time, but this is due to the shorter length but increased bulk of the product.
 This is fine if your wound is small, but could be problematic if the wound is larger or oddly shaped.
 I’ll leave this “merit-or-not” for the reader to decipher.